postmanlabs/labs-docs/src/pages/docs/postman/collection-runs/command-line-integration-with-newman.md

 Continuous integration tools respond to these exit codes and correspondingly pass or fail a build.

-You can use `-x` or `--suppress-exit-code` to override the exit code and have newman exit with a status code of 0, event if tests fails.
+You can use `-x` or `--suppress-exit-code` to override the default exit code for the current run.

 You can use the `--bail` flag to tell Newman to halt on a test case error with a status code of 1, which can then be picked up by a CI tool or build system.